GregariousMammal/Main-Site/content/clients/data-artisans.md

   - Data Streaming
 ---

-data Artisans was founded in 2014 by the original creators of Apache FlinkÂ®, a scalable stream and batch data processing framework.
-Chris helps the company with documentation review and technical blog posts.
+data Artisans was founded in 2014 by the original creators of Apache Flink®, a scalable stream and batch data processing framework.
+We helped the company with documentation reviews and technical blog posts.